cakephp/docs/en/migrations.rst

 do schema changes in your database by writing PHP files that can be tracked using your version control system.

 It allows you to evolve your database tables over time.
-Instead of writing schema modifications in SQL, this  plugin allow you to use an intuitive set of methods to implement your database changes.
+Instead of writing schema modifications in SQL, this plugin allows you to use an intuitive set of methods to implement your database changes.

 This plugin is a wrapper for the database migrations library `Phinx <https://phinx.org/>`_